Yotam124/BrickBreaker-Unity/README.md

 Player Collision:

-* Extra life - If the player break a brick there is a chance that extra life will fall down from the brick, if the player will collect him, he will get extra life.
+* Extra life - If the player break a brick there is a chance that extra life will fall down from the brick, if the player will collect him, he will get extra life (animation in "Bricks");

-* **picture of the extra life**

 * Ball - if the ball hits the player(plate) the ball will fly in a certain direction.